Experiments#

 type: Retrieve Container

-description: Get a random available container from storage and move it to the color dispenser
+desc: Get a container from storage and move it to the color dispenser

 devices: